UK PM Johnson says government will make fracking announcement shortly

-The government has signaled support for the shale gas industry and is keen to cut the country’s reliance on imports of natural gas, used to heat around 80% of Britain’s homes.
+The government has signalled support for the shale gas industry and is keen to cut the country’s reliance on imports of natural gas, used to heat around 80% of Britain’s homes.

 However fracking, which involves extracting gas from rocks by breaking them up with water and chemicals at high pressure, is fiercely opposed by environmentalists who say it is at odds with Britain’s commitment to reduce greenhouse gas emissions.